lisongxu/CSCE156-Project-DB/README.md

 ```

 ***Recommendation***
-* Please add as more comments in your code as possible to help our LAs to understand your code
-* Please follow good coding style also to help our LAs to understand your code. ***Our LAs will talk about good coding styles in the lab sessions***.
+* Add comprehensive comments for clarity
+* Adhere to good coding practices to be discussed in lab sessions by LAs.

 ## 5. Grading and Submitting Your Project

 ### 5.1 Submitting to Canvas

-Please submit the following files to Canvas (not CodePost).Our LAs will manually grade them.
-You are welcome to demonstrate how your Jstgram works to our LAs, and they can then give you their feedbacks and grade your project.

-Again, if you plan to work with one other student for this project, please sign
-up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to
-submit your project on Canvas.
+Submit the following to Canvas (not CodePost).

-1. A Zip file of all your source code named `Project2.zip`
+1. `Project2.zip`: A Zip file of all source code.
 * the MySQL init code named `dbinit.mysql`
 * Java source files: The main class named `Main.java`, the database class named `Database.java`, and all other Java source files.